Thadah/NSPlugins/README.md

 ##Readers Plugin

 Similar to the Access plugin, but simpler, allows adding some card readers next to the doors which can only be opened with a card that's the same level of the reader or higher.

+Usage: Spawn a reader and put it near a door with a physgun.
+Then, use the /addlock command in the reader and afterwards use /addlock in the door.

 ## Looting Plugin